NMEA 0183

 NMEA 0183 is a combined electrical and data specification for communication between marine electronics such as echo sounder, sonars, anemometer, gyrocompass, autopilot, GPS receivers and many other types of instruments.
 It has been defined and is controlled by the National Marine Electronics Association (NMEA).
 It replaces the earlier NMEA 0180 and NMEA 0182 standards.
-In leisure marine applications it is slowly being phased out in favor of the newer NMEA 2000 standard, though NMEA 0183 remains the norm in commercial shipping.
+In leisure marine applications, it is slowly being phased out in favor of the newer NMEA 2000 standard, though NMEA 0183 remains the norm in commercial shipping.

 Details

-The electrical standard that is used is EIA-422, although most hardware with NMEA-0183 outputs are also able to drive a single EIA-232 port.
-Although the standard calls for isolated inputs and outputs, there are various series of hardware that do not adhere to this requirement.
+The electrical standard that is used is EIA-422, also known as RS-422, although most hardware with NMEA-0183 outputs are also able to drive a single EIA-232 port.
+The standard calls for optically isolated inputs.
+There is no requirement for isolation for the outputs.

 The NMEA 0183 standard uses a simple ASCII, serial communications protocol that defines how data are transmitted in a "sentence" from one "talker" to multiple "listeners" at a time.
 Through the use of intermediate expanders, a talker can have a unidirectional conversation with a nearly unlimited number of listeners, and using multiplexers, multiple sensors can talk to a single computer port.

 At the application layer, the standard also defines the contents of each sentence (message) type, so that all listeners can parse messages accurately.

-While NMEA0183 only defines an RS422 transport, there also exists a de facto standard in which the sentences from NMEA0183 are placed in UDP datagrams (one sentence per packet) and sent over an IP network.
+While NMEA 0183 only defines an RS-422 transport, there also exists a de facto standard in which the sentences from NMEA 0183 are placed in UDP datagrams (one sentence per packet) and sent over an IP network.

 The NMEA standard is proprietary and sells for at least US$2000 (except for members of the NMEA) as of September 2020.
 However, much of it has been reverse-engineered from public sources.

-Serial configuration (data link layer)
+UART settings

 There is a variation of the standard called NMEA-0183HS that specifies a baud rate of 38,400.
 This is in general use by AIS devices.